Larsa Pippen Appears To Speak Out After Being Unfollowed By The Kardashians On Instagram

 Despite the tweets being written this afternoon, the drama seems to go back a few weeks, as Larsa did not attend Khloe’s recent 36th birthday bash in June and none of the Keeping Up with the Kardashians stars were present at her 46th birthday party earlier this month.

-The article also noted that Larsa had purged any pictures of herself with the sisters from her Instagram.

-Hollywood Life indicated that Larsa previously shared a photograph on Instagram with a caption saying, “Drama free zone.”
+The article also noted that Larsa had purged any pictures of herself with the sisters from her Instagram and then shared a photograph recently with a caption saying, “Drama free zone.”

-Then yesterday, multiple Twitter users started to realize the mutual “unfollowings” by the former Real Housewives of Miami star and the Kardashians.
+Then yesterday, multiple Twitter users started to realize the mutual “unfollowings” by the former RHOM star and the Kardashians.

-As of yet, neither Larsa nor Khloe, Kim, or Kourtney has indicated why their might have been a falling out.
+As of yet, neither Larsa nor the Kardashian sisters has indicated why their might have been a falling out.
 However, dozens of Twitter users have taken to the social media platform to voice their theories about what, if anything, happened.

 The prevailing theory seems to be that the 46-year-old hooked up with Khloe’s baby daddy Tristan Thompson.